 Order of Certification: The order of certification of this eligible list will be:

 - "All" eligibles

-- Background Investigation: Because of the nature of the positions there may be an investigative screening that may include a thorough character investigation.
+- Background Investigation: Due to the nature of these positions, there may be an investigative screening which could include a thorough character investigation.
 All convictions must be reported.
 Conviction of a felony or misdemeanor or any falsified or omitted information may bar appointment or result in removal after appointment.
-Each case is determined on its own merits, consistent with the applicable provisions of state and federal laws.
+Each case is determined on its own merit, consistent with the applicable provisions of state and federal laws.

 Subject of Examination

 To be considered for appointment to this title, you must pass the written test.
 The written test evaluates your knowledge, skills, and/or abilities in the following areas:

 - Preparing written material - These questions test for the ability to present information clearly and accurately, and to organize paragraphs logically and comprehensibly.
 For some questions, you will be given information in two or three sentences followed by four restatements of the information.
 You must then choose the best version.
 For other questions, you will be given paragraphs with their sentences out of order.
 You must then choose, from four suggestions, the best order for the sentences.

 - Evaluating information and evidence - These questions test the candidates' abilities to evaluate and draw conclusions from information and evidence.
 Each question consists of a set of facts and a conclusion based on the facts.
 The candidate must decide if a conclusion is warranted by the facts.

 - Understanding and interpretating written material - These questions test for the ability to understand and interpret written material.
 You will be presented with brief reading passages and will be asked questions about the passages.
 You should base your answers to the questions only on what is presented in the passages and not on what you may happen to know about the topic.